 Sgt.
 Dakota Meyer can cross two things off the bucket list — receiving the Medal of Honor for his courageous actions in war, and now, having a beer with the president of the United States.

 Meyer sat down with the president for a beer Wednesday outside the Oval Office, a day before he is due to be honored in a ceremony at the White House.
-He is the first living Marine to recieve the award for the wars in Iraq and Afghanistan.
-Overall, he is the 10th recipient — and the third living — of the Medal of Honor for the two wars.
+He is the 10th recipient — and the third living — of the Medal of Honor for the wars in Iraq and Afghanistan.

 During a call with the president’s staff in preparation for Thursday’s ceremony, Meyer asked if he could have a beer with the president.
 When the president heard about the request, he invited Meyer to stop by.